 The Global Fund makes smart, effective investments in the fight against HIV, tuberculosis and malaria through a unique, partnership-based funding model.

-The funding model recognizes the only way to end HIV, TB and malaria as epidemics is by working together: Global Fund, governments, civil society, people affected by the diseases, technical partners, the private sector and other funders.
+Our funding model, which continuously evolves based on new needs, learning and realities, recognizes the only way to end the three diseases as epidemics is by working together.
+This includes the Global Fund, governments, civil society, people affected by the diseases, technical partners, the private sector and other partners.

 Our funding cycle runs in three-year periods that directly correspond with our donor Replenishment periods.
 The current funding period runs from 2020 through 2022.

 In each funding period, the Global Fund allocates donor funds to eligible countries.
 Countries then apply for their funding after engaging in an inclusive consultation at the country level.
 After technical review and approval, countries implement their grants.
 Evaluation and oversight continues throughout implementation to monitor progress and performance.

 Our 2020-2022 funding cycle e-learning courses include an overview of the cycle and provide a closer look at the processes described in this section.
 Visit iLearn